NorgesfilmAS/vka-archive-tool/documentation/architecture.md

   - `resourcespace7/include/config.php`
 - Yii
   - `site/protected/config/main.php`
-- Toxus
-  - Yii
+- Cron, transcoding, …
-  - Some custom
+  - `site/protected/config/setup-local.php`
+    - This seems to be used by some processing code, but database credentials specified here are probably not used

+## Logs

+`site/protected/runtime/toxus.process.log`

 ## The meat of the application